krigla3/battleships-game/README.md

 ## Future Features

-   * Make the game multiplayer
+   * Make the game a multiplayer
    * Ability to enter username
    * Leaderboard
    * Ability to place your own ships to play against the AI or between two players